void

 Vídeňské illustrované noviny, 4.2.1915

-Ungvár is mentioned in a confused telegram from brigade staff indicating that the regiment were meant to move east to the front already at Sátoraljaújhely.
+Ungvár is mentioned in a confused telegram from brigade staff indicating that the regiment was meant to move eastwards to the front already at Sátoraljaújhely.

 Background

-Ungvár is the Hungarian name of Ужгород (Uzhhorod), a city now on the border between Ukraine and Slovakia.
+Ungvár is the Hungarian name of Ужгород (Uzhhorod), a city on the border between modern Ukraine and Slovakia.
 Until 1921 it was part of Hungary, and until 1938 it belonged to Czechoslovakia.
-It located just inside Ukrainian territory and is an important railway junction.
+It is located just inside Ukrainian territory and is an important railway junction.
 The city has a university and some industry.
-It is also a quite popular tourist destination.
-The city sports a bronze miniature statue of Švejk, mounted on the railings by the river.
+Uzhhorod features a bronze miniature statue of Švejk, mounted on the railings by the river.

 Quote(s) from the novel